 Any time constraints regarding processing, ingestion, and analysis (Velocity): Data can be implanted in batch mode with some periodicity, usually regular, as in traditional Business Intelligence.
 However, also in real-time, i.e., when generated.
 Similarly, data can be processed and ready for analytic consumption in the meantime.

-These points show that Business Intelligence Services are no more limited to structured data updated once a day, with many data leading to poor performance.
+These points show that Business Intelligence Development Solution are no more limited to structured data updated once a day, with many data leading to poor performance.
 Business Intelligence opens up a world of possibilities; we can now use and analyze any data of whatever size or speed we need.

 Now the question comes how Hadoop integrates into Business Intelligence architecture?
 Let's look into this.